The most beautiful places in Victoria

 Image: Visit Victoria | Rob Blackburn

 With its lower reaches rubbing shoulders with the Eastern suburbs of Melbourne, the picturesque Dandenong Ranges are perhaps the most accessible of the destinations on this list.
 This richly forested region straddles the site of an extinct volcano, and features rolling hills and lush vegetation that lends it a primordial feel at times.
-Stay at one of YHA's Melbourne properties to explore the region and Melbourne itself in one fell swoop.

-Great Otway National Park (The Otways)
+Great Otway National Park - Bangurac

 Image: Visit Victoria | Great Ocean Road Tourism

 Located on and around Cape Otway, about half-way along the Great Ocean Road, Great Otway National Park is a lush pocket of green, hilly land covered in dense temperate rainforest and flanked with impressive coastline.
 The best way to experience this unique ecosystem is bush walking right into the heart of it, but there's also lots of fun to be had at some of the excellent local mountain biking trails.
-Nearby Apollo Bay Eco YHA is perfect to accommodate you on your journey.

 Yarra Ranges National Park